 Congruent with its converged nature, the ACMA bridges a diverse collection of legislated objectives.
 The agency has responsibilities under four principal acts: the Radiocommunications Act, the Telecommunications Act, the Telecommunications (Consumer Protection and Service Standards) Act and the Broadcasting Services Act.
 There are another 22 Acts to which the agency responds in areas such as spam, the Do Not Call Register, and interactive gambling.

 The ACMA also creates and administers more than 523 legislative instruments including radiocommunications, spam and telecommunications regulations, and licence area plans for free-to-air broadcasters.
 An important aspect of the agency's work is to collect just over $688 million in taxes and levies on behalf of the Australian Government, making it the third largest collector of taxes and levies behind the Australian Taxation Office and the Australian Customs Service.

 The ACMA strives to maintain a robust relationship with the government of the day in terms of its three major heads of functional responsibility.
 These are to:

 - Discharge its regulatory functions under legislation-and pursuant to ministerial direction as given and consistent with the Portfolio Budget Statement (PBS) mandate-in an independent and impartial fashion.

-- Deliver specific programs and activities in an accountable fashion to agreed outcomes and benchmarks, for example, setting up and supervising the Do Not Call Register, delivering cybersafety programs and administering the National Relay Service, where the government (represented by its portfolio department the Department of Communications and the Arts) is the client.
+- Deliver specific programs and activities in an accountable fashion to agreed outcomes and benchmarks, for example, setting up and supervising the Do Not Call Register, delivering cybersafety programs and administering the National Relay Service, where the government (represented by its portfolio department the Department of Communications) is the client.

 - Render objective and independent advice to government, as requested by the minister or the Department, in matters related to areas of ACMA responsibility and expertise, for example, in internet content filtering and spectrum management.